Skip to Content

 How find Cheap Flights for your Family

-Here is the process we use to book cheap flights for our family:
+Here is the process we use to find inexpensive flights for our family vacations:

-If you know your destination, start looking at flights as early as you can.
+If you know your family vacation destination, we recommend looking at flights as early as you can.
 Get a feel for prices and which flights look best for your schedule.
 For this exercise, we use Google Flights as it’s an easy and powerful tool to compare flights.

 If you start searching early enough, set price alerts through Google Flights for the travel days which appeal most to you.
-Google will email you when the price of your flight has changed.
+Google Flights will send you automatic emails when the price of your flight has changed.
 To activate, toggle the “Track Prices” switch above your search results.

 1) When you type in “Chicago”, select the top option which says, “All Airports”.